Tropical Forests

 Over the past half century, around 17% of the Amazon has been lost completely.

-Top Tropical Forests trips
+Top Tropical Forests tours

 The best tropical rainforest tours will utilise local guides who know the area well, ensuring that local traditions and resources are protected and that ethical practices are followed.
 The Amazon, as well as the world’s other tropical rainforests, are extremely popular destinations for those looking for long haul adventure, so in order to keep the sanctity of the area intact and ensure that no biodiversity is lost through tourism.